|

 a naturalist at the Napo Wildlife Center, private excursions

-with a professional guide in Quito and semi-private excursions
+with a professional guide and chauffeur in Quito and semi-private excursions with a certified naturalist on the Galapagos Islands;

-the Quito-Galapagos-Quito air flights; and travel insurance for
+and travel insurance for

-guests through the age of 59 years.
-Over that age, there is a
+guests through the age of 59 years (over that age, there is a

-supplementary fee.
+supplementary fee).
 All prices are

 per person based on two people sharing a guest room.
 For a detailed

-description of our services, see About Our Tours.
+description of our services, see Opulent Itineraries.

 In 1951, this motor yacht was acquired